jrcumm02/JC_PROJECT1/README.md

 used Bootstrap, for picture slideshow for a polished look still trying to figure out adjusting the images

-the bit of javascript ive used allows the nave menu to be clickable from the menu button that appears on smaller screens. all else is a use of bootstrap, im still trying to fugure out javascript (and everything else for that amtter.)
+the bit of javascript ive used allows the nav menu to be clickable from the menu button that appears on smaller screens.
+3-28-2019 added JS to change color of <p> block for facebook link on hover. there are also other blocks that change on hover making in fun to mouse around the page.

+all else is a use of bootstrap, im still trying to fugure out javascript (and everything else for that amtter.)

 I may have to adjust my images locations (directory) I just put the image files into a folder so they would more neatly organized.